Yu Jie: Controversial behavior

-In 2020, when Associate Justice of the Supreme Court of the United States Ruth Bader Ginsburg passed away, and both the Democratic Party and the Republican Party expressed their silent tribute.
-However, Yu Jie said that he "can't help laughing up to the sky", and called her "the worst enemy of the United States" which caused criticism from some twitter users for his unrespectful speech.
+In 2020, when Associate Justice of the Supreme Court of the United States Ruth Bader Ginsburg died, and both the Democratic Party and the Republican Party expressed their silent tribute.
+However, Yu Jie said that he "can't help laughing up to the sky", and called her "the worst enemy of the United States".
 Regarding the Black Lives Matter, he wrote an article criticizing it as "anarchism" that is "more evil than dictatorship".